Delhi Assembly elections: Sophisticated network worked to influence polls, says ex-Facebook employee

 After the controversy, Facebook banned BJP MLA from Telangana, T Raja Singh, for violating its hate speech policies earlier this month.
 Singh had called Muslims traitors and posted that Rohingya refugees in India should be shot.

-Meanwhile, the former Facebook employee said the company often focused on big-picture problems as it ignored many individual cases of outright political manipulation.
+The former Facebook employee said the company often focused on big-picture problems as it ignored many individual cases of outright political manipulation.
 “I have made countless decisions in this vein – from Iraq to Indonesia, from Italy to El Salvador,” Zhang said.
 “Individually, the impact was likely small in each case, but the world is a vast place.
 Although I made the best decision I could based on the knowledge available at the time, ultimately I was the one who made the decision not to push more or prioritise further in each case, and I know that I have blood on my hands by now.”

 She also said Facebook prioritised public relations over real-world problems.
 “It’s an open secret within the civic integrity space that Facebook’s short-term decisions are largely motivated by PR and the potential for negative attention,” Zhang said, adding that she was told directly at a 2020 summit that anything published in The New York Times or Washington Post would be given more importance.